MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-analyze-no-focus-indicator.md

 Keyboard users need to know where they are on a webpage.
 When a keyboard user tabs to a link or a button, the link or button should have a visual indication that it has focus.
 This visual indication is usually an outline around the focused element.

 In the [accessibility-testing demo webpage](https://microsoftedge.github.io/Demos/devtools-a11y-testing/), the sidebar navigation menu with blue links doesn't visually indicate which link has focus, when using a keyboard.
-Try to tab to the blue links on this page to find out why the lack of visual keyboard focus indication is confusing.
-In the following screenshot, the **Cats** link has focus, as evidecend by the target link information displayed in the bottom left corner of the browser window, but there's no visual indication on the link:
+To find out why the lack of visual keyboard focus indication is confusing, try to tab to the blue links on the demo page.
+The blue **Cats** button has focus, as evidenced by the target link information that's displayed in the bottom left corner of the browser window, but there's no visual indication that focus is on that button:

 ![The demo webpage, with the Cats links focused, but no visual indication of the focus](./test-analyze-no-focus-indicator-images/no-focus-indication.png)